Chenerywoman/mongodb_authentication_project/README.md

     - new blog - takes to page to create a new blog
     - all user's blogs - takes to a page displaying all the user's blogs

 ### Update Page

-The update page must have:
+The update page must allow the user to update any of the following relating to their entry the MongoDB users collection:
+* name
+* email
+* password

 * functionality to input the old password
     - old password to be checked against the database
     - if old password is correct, password can be updated

-* redirection to confirmation
+* redirection to update profile page

 ### Close Account functionality